dsc-courses/dsc106-2025-sp/projects/project3.md

 ## Data Sources

 We’ve provided four datasets for you to use. **You must only pick a dataset from the list below**.
-Note that these datasets are the same as the ones from Project 2.
-Feel free to reuse the dataset you used in Project 2 to speed up your development process.

 All datasets contain time series data relevant to health, but from different cohort (and species), different time scales, and different modalities.
 Time series analyses in themselves are not critical to exploring the data, but allow for forecasting and windowing of classifier data alongside unsupervised and statistical approaches.